jsmoriss/jsm-force-ssl/readme.txt

 **Requirements**

-* Your web server must configured with an SSL certificate and able to handle HTTPS request. ;-)
+* Your web server must be configured with an SSL certificate and able to handle HTTPS request. ;-)

 == Installation ==